Answers to your questions about root canals from Franklin dentist

 An infected tooth does not have to be extracted.
 A root canal allows the tooth to remain intact, to aid in chewing.
 It prevents movement of adjacent teeth, and collapse of the opposite arch of teeth, which would have a negative impact on ability to chew and the appearance of the smile.

 Your dentist will help you decide if the condition of the tooth is good enough to warrant root canal treatment, or if an alternative option such as an implant or a partial denture, may be better for you.
-Call one of our offices today to learn more about root canals.
-In Franklin the number is (513) 424-1834, (937) 435-5073 for Centerville.
+Call our office at Franklin today to learn more about root canals.
+The number is (855) 912-7677.